 Other measures that will reduce the spread of the virus in the school - face coverings, thorough regular cleaning regimes throughout the day (of hands and of hard surfaces/ high use touch points), catch it bin it kill it messages.
 PPA teachers in MfL, music and PE will maintain 2m+ distancing between staff and pupils.
 Whilst in Tier 4 / lockdown bubble staff will have restricted movement.
 As far as possible one teacher / TA and MSA will be allocated per class.
 This may not always be possible and staff who move between classes must maintain 2metres+ distance from the pupils and avoid any close contact at all.
 MSAs who cover more than one group should only be allocated to one indoor bubble, further bubbles will involve outdoor supervision.

-measures - notably social distancing, agreed seating plans and close contacts logs.

-Managing supply teachers, visitors, contractors and other temporary visiting staff.

-Supply teachers, peripatetic teachers and/or other temporary staff can move between schools.
-They should ensure they minimise contact and maintain as much distance as possible from other staff.
+Managing supply teachers, visitors, Supply teachers, peripatetic teachers and/or other temporary staff can move Admin team knowledgeable on between schools.
+They should ensure they minimise contact and maintain as protocols for supply. contractors and other temporary much distance as possible from other staff.
+Specialists, therapists, clinicians Request specific supply teachers visiting staff. for continuity and to limit contact of and other support staff for pupils with SEND should provide interventions as usual.
+Schools should consider how to manage other visitors to the site, such new persons.
+Supply teachers as contractors, catering staff and deliveries, as well as cleaning staff and site supply and demand may be used to cover absence where a HLTA or staff who may be working throughout the school and across different groups / sites.
+This will require close cooperation between both schools and the other cover supervisor is not available. relevant employers.
+Schools should have discussions with key contractors about the school's control measures and ways of working as part of planning Visitors - prior arrangement is required to make the necessary for the autumn term and ensure site guidance on physical distancing and amendments to working spaces. hygiene is explained to visitors on or before arrival.
+Where visits can happen All visitors are asked to complete outside of school hours, they should.
+A record should be kept of all visitors.
+It is an LFD test prior to being on site. important that staff who are managing supply teachers, visitors, contractors Peripatetic teachers may resume and other temporary visiting staff are conversant with SD and hygiene tuition with control measures in protocols within the school. place.
+They will receive a copy of the updated RA and access to LFD Supply teachers, peripatetic teachers and/or other temporary staff can move tests. between schools.
+This is still the case in Tier 4/8th March onwards.
+They should ensure they minimise contact and maintain as much distance as possible from other staff (2m+).
 Specialists, therapists, clinicians and other support staff for pupils with SEND should provide interventions as usual.
-Schools should consider how to manage other visitors to the site, such as contractors, catering staff and deliveries, as well as cleaning staff and site staff who may be working throughout the school and across different groups / sites.
-This will require close cooperation between both schools and the other relevant employers.
-Schools should have discussions with key contractors about the school's control measures and ways of working as part of planning for the autumn term and ensure site guidance on physical distancing and hygiene is explained to visitors on or before arrival.
-Where visits can happen outside of school hours, they should.
-A record should be kept of all visitors.
-It is important that staff who are managing supply teachers, visitors, contractors and other temporary visiting staff are conversant with SD and hygiene protocols within the school.
+Visitors are limited to those that are absolutely necessary - virtual meetings and reviews replace face to face meetings.
+Other visitors to the site, such as contractors are advised by reception staff on arrival of control measures in place which they must adhere to (SD and hygiene).
+Visits are planned to happen outside of school hours where possible.